 We work with a fantastic team of professional artists who are highly experienced at designing and delivering art workshops in community and care environments.
 They understand some of the fears and doubts people may have when they first take part and are skilled in facilitation and encouraging creativity.

 Doing things I've never done before.
 Working with other people.
 Very pleased with what I did-didn't think I'd be able to do it.
-Sheltered housing complex resident
+Workshop participant

-People accessing our art workshops often have higher level needs and are identified by partners we work with including NHS and the community health sector.
-Through working in this way, participants have experienced a range of benefits in taking part.
+People accessing our art workshops are identified by partners we work with including NHS and the community health sector and participants have experienced a range of benefits in taking part.
 For example:

 |Improve mental health||